sggorski/sggorski/README.md

 # Hi there 👋

+Here is my new personal page: [About me](https://sggorski.github.io/about)

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a group project, in which we create our own game.